Most members are from Nassau and Suffolk counties,

 fee so that people of all income levels can participate.

 Members’ ages range from teenagers to adults.
 Our services

 associated with having a developmentally-delayed child.

 Discussions revolve around issues such as “empowering”

 parenting, how to facilitate independence, survival skills,

-stress management and independent living
+stress management and independent living options.

 The Friendship Connection provides a therapeutically